PhD - Informatics

 Norback, J.S., T.T.
 Utschig, and J.S.
 Bryan (2012).
 “Workforce Communication Instruction: Preliminary Inter-rater Reliability Data for an Executive-based Oral Communication Rubric.”
 2012 ASEE Annual Conference Proceedings.

-Bryan, Jeffrey, "Populating the Empty Orchestra: Karaoke and the Cultural Politics of Performing Identity" (2020).
+Bryan, Jeffrey, "Kinky Karaoke: Karaoke and the Cultural Politics of Performing Identity" (2020).
 The International Conference for the Fantastic in the Arts, Orlando, FL.
+(Canceled due to pandemic)

 Bryan, Jeffrey, “No Fun Karaoke” (2019).
 Annual Meeting for the Society for Literature, Science, and the Arts, Irvine, CA.